BK3TT/Contact-List/README.md

 # Contact-List

+### Files will be added soon, you will be able to just clone the project

 In this repository, you will be able to add contacts and also search through your current contacts list

 Please keep reading on how to set this up.
 "Starting from Scratch"